Biethan-MIT-Together-Mentalhealth-Campaign-Messaging-Hero.jpg

 Biethan-MIT-Together-Mentalhealth-Campaign-Logo-Identity.jpg

 “A Connection” starts with two.
-As we developed the name, identity and overall campaign messaging, it was important to provide warmth and tonal neutrality—being positive but not patronizing.
-After our discovery we realized the best way to resonate with students was devising a logotype that expressed connection points—conceptually distilling our visuals to that of a simple dot-to-dot treatment.
-Working from the symmetry of the three letters “MIT,” the “i” became a natural focal point to place thematic activity.
+As we developed the name, identity, and overall campaign messaging, we prioritized warmth and tonal neutrality—aiming to be supportive without sounding patronizing.
+Through discovery, we found that the most resonant approach for students was visual: a logotype that evoked connection through a simple dot-to-dot treatment.
+Using the symmetry of the three letters in “MIT,” the “i” became a natural focal point—anchoring thematic moments of interaction and meaning.

 Biethan-MIT-Together-Mentalhealth-Campaign-Logo-Identity-System.jpg